Learn more about giving a gift of property to support UNICEF’s lifesaving work in our FREE guide Ways to Donate Real Estate.View My Free Brochure

 Check Out This Potential Scenario

-Janet purchased her home years ago and has watched it grow steadily in value.
-Still active in her career and traveling frequently, she's beginning to find home ownership more and more of a challenge.
+Janet purchased a rental property years ago and has watched it grow steadily in value.
+Still active in her career and traveling frequently, she's beginning to find management of the property more and more of a hassle.
 At this stage of her life, Janet has decided to move to a 55+ condominium development, where all exterior maintenance is provided and she doesn't have to worry about security issues.
-Janet sees this as an opportunity to give her existing house to the U.S. Fund for UNICEF and realize valuable tax benefits.
+Janet sees this as an opportunity to give her rental property to UNICEF USA and realize valuable tax benefits.

-Janet qualifies for a federal income tax charitable deduction of $300,000, which is for her home's fair market value today.
+Janet avoids capital gains tax on the appreciation and qualifies for a federal income tax charitable deduction of $250,000, which is the property's fair market value today.
 She is able to claim 30 percent of her $200,000 adjusted gross income, or $60,000, in the year of the gift.
-In the next five years, she can continue to use up the remaining $240,000 deduction.
-Janet is happy in her new condo and loves knowing that the gift of her house is helping vulnerable children around the world who are fleeing wars, disasters and poverty.
+In the five years following, she can continue to use up the remaining $190,000 deduction.
+Janet is happy in her new condo and loves knowing that the gift of her property is helping vulnerable children around the world who are fleeing wars, disasters and poverty.

 - Contact Karen Metzger at (866) 486-4233 or email@example.com for additional information.